 v) Minors: The AncestryDNA Website and the Service are intended for adults.
 AncestryDNA relies upon parents or guardians 18 years of age or older to determine if the AncestryDNA Website and the Service are appropriate for use by individuals under the age of 18.
 When a minor uses the AncestryDNA Website and the Service, the parent or guardian of that minor will be held responsible for the minor’s actions and are deemed to have consented to the use of the minor’s information by Ancestry.
 By submitting a DNA sample of a minor, you represent that you are the minor’s parent, legal guardian, and/or have explicit permission from the minor’s parent or legal guardian.
 We do not knowingly seek or collect personal information from children under the age of 13.
 If AncestryDNA becomes aware that we have unknowingly collected personal information from a child under the age of 13, we will make commercially reasonable efforts to delete such information from our databases.

-When you provide us with any personal information, which includes your DNA sample, that personal information will be stored and processed in the United States of America and you specifically consent to the transfer, storage, and processing of that personal information.
-In the event that you are located outside the USA and still choose to order a DNA Test kit and provide a DNA sample, by providing us with personal information, you specifically consent to the transfer, storage and processing of personal information to and in the United States, which you recognize may provide a different level of protection for personal data than in your country of residence.
+When you provide us with any personal information, which includes your DNA sample, that personal information will be stored and processed in the United States of America and you specifically consent to the transfer, storage, and processing of that personal information to and in the United States, which you recognize may provide a different level of protection for personal information than in your country of residence.
 Subject to the restrictions described in this Privacy Statement and applicable law, we may use personal information for any reasonable purpose related to the business, including to communicate with you, to provide you information about Ancestry’s and AncestryDNA’s products and services, to respond to your requests, to update our product offerings, to improve the content and User experience on the AncestryDNA Website, to let you know about offers of interest from AncestryDNA or Ancestry, and to prepare and perform demographic, benchmarking, advertising, marketing, and promotional studies.
 In particular we may use your personal information as follows:

 ii) Verification: We will use your personal information to verify your identity so that you can carry out transactions through the AncestryDNA Website, such as changing your account information, retrieving a forgotten username or password, or completing financial transactions relating to payments you make online.